SolidBlock-cn/extshape/README-en.md

 - About the interaction between blocks and pistons: for blocks that cannot be pushed by piston, such as obsidian, bedrock, the buttons and pressure plates can also not be pushed by piston, while buttons and pressure plates for other blocks will be directly destroyed.
 - About note block: To be consistent with vanilla, the note block instrument of button blocks are always harp, while others are same as their base blocks.
 - Buttons will not be displayed as colors in maps.
+- **Copper** blocks, like vanilla copper blocks, can be oxidized, and be de-oxidized by using axes or being hit by lighting bolt.
+They can also be waxed and de-waxed.
+Oxidation of waxed copper does not change.

 ### Crafting and smelting